 Things to do nearby Mill Cottage

 The valley of Wasdale must certainly be ranked as one of the most beautiful and tranquil places in the entire country.
 While its staggering scenery is a magnet for walkers, cyclists, divers, swimmers and general potterers it still retains its unspoiled quality and feeling of remoteness.
-It's a place with many superlatives attached to it, indeed it is the proud home of England's highest mountain, deepest lake, smallest church and also the competition for the World's biggest liar (which is held annually at The Bridge Inn, virtually next door)!
+It's a place with many superlatives attached to it, indeed it is the proud home of England's highest mountain, deepest lake, smallest church as well as that competition for the World's biggest liar!
 It's also home to some excellent pubs and even a microbrewery.
 The valley offers unrivalled opportunities for walking with the mightiest Lakeland peaks, the Scafells, rearing up from the valley floor.
 They are an obvious choice for the energetic and well-prepared rambler, however don't be intimidated by the high fells as there are also many less demanding fell walks with extremely rewarding views.
 Not to mention the many glorious low-level rambles on a network of bridleways and footpaths.

 Like Wasdale, Eskdale offers access to big adventures up the Scafells as well as Bowfell and Esk Hause.
 As well as big hikes to the highest fells, there are some lovely walks on the valley floor and along the beautiful river Esk.
 Why not take a walk up from the village to the wonderfully named Giggle Alley, from here you can head to the Japanese Garden; a beautifully tranquil spot.
 There's also the gentle potter from Boot to the gorgeous spectacle of Stanley Ghyll Force, well worth a wander.
-Further up the Eskdale valley as you head up the steep switchback road that is Hardknott Pass (not for the faint hearted driver or passenger!) you’ll come to the staggering setting of Hardknott Roman Fort.
+Further up the valley as you head up the steep switchback road that is Hardknott Pass (not for the faint hearted driver or passenger!) you’ll come to the staggering setting of Hardknott Roman Fort.
 The fort was built under Hadrian’s rule in the 2nd century.
 It guarded the pass on the road from Ravenglass to Ambleside and was policed by troops from the eastern Adriatic.
-Today visitors can explore remains including the barracks, commandant’s house, parade ground and bath house.
+Today visitors can explore remains including the barracks, commandant’s house, parade ground and bathhouse.
 Or you can sit and take in the view imagining what life was like here nearly 2000 years ago.

-There are also plenty of options for visitors to enjoy outside of the valley.
 Muncaster Castle makes a great day out, it sits high above the estuary where the river Esk meets the Irish Sea at Ravenglass and has a well-deserved reputation as one of Cumbria’s most popular attractions.
 The Castle makes a great rainy day visit where you can learn more about its colourful history.
 The original foundations of the building itself date back as far as 79AD - construction of the castle that you see today was started in 1258.
 As you can imagine with a castle in such an incredible position on the very edges of the country, it is steeped in history, with tales of kings and queens of murder and intrigue and ghostly presences everywhere!
-The grounds at Muncaster are just as much of a delight as you can watch stunning bird of prey displays, explore a meadow vole maze, enjoy the play-park, café and shop as well as seeing the most stunning displays of bluebells and rhododendrons when in season.
+The grounds at Muncaster are just as much of a delight as you can watch stunning bird of prey displays, explore a meadow vole maze, enjoy the play park, café and shop as well as seeing the most stunning displays of bluebells and rhododendrons when in season

 Ravenglass is the only coastal village in the Lake District National Park.
 It's a special little place with an atmosphere all of its own.
 Ravenglass is the only coastal village within the Lake District National Park.
 It makes a delightful place for a visit with its feeling of a gentle old fashioned way of life.
-Ravenglass is where three rivers meet (Esk, Irt, and Mite) to form an estuary and natural harbour.
+Three rivers meet at Ravenglass (Esk, Irt, and Mite) to form an estuary and natural harbour.
 2000 years ago, it was the location for an important Roman port and military fort and later became a bustling fishing town.
 Today, Ravenglass is better known as the starting point for the Ravenglass & Eskdale steam railway (La’al Ratty).
-There are several eateries in the village where you can also visit its newly refurbished museum to find out about life along the path of the railway through photographs and artefacts.
-Find out more in our guide to The La'al Ratty.
-This is the land of Bronze Age settlements, Roman forts, ancient churches, medieval castles and many other hidden delights.
-Why not take a bike and explore either the 11 mile Eskdale trail or follow some of the Hadrian's Cycleway?
+There are several eateries in the village where you can get locally sourced and home cooked food and real ales.
+There's also a cafe and play park at the station to while away a sunny afternoon.
+Why not take a bike and explore either the 11 mile Eskdale trail or follow some of the Hadrian's Cycleway along the coastline?

 Instead of heading inland to the fells why not explore more of the culture of this coastline?
-Whitehaven is a Georgian Harbour town 17 miles up the coast with a colourful history involving rum, sugar and piracy!
+Whitehaven is a Georgian Harbour town 15 miles up the coast with a colourful history involving rum, sugar and piracy!
 The Rum Story makes a great place to start your visit and from there you can follow their ‘Quest’ around the town’s historical landmarks.
 It is also the start to the 140 mile long C2C cycle route.
-Closer by is Egremont where you can find the remains of a thousand year old Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich mining history of West Cumbria.
-At the Mine Heritage Centre you can learn about miners and how they lived and worked, and extracted the ore from the ground.
+Closer by is Egremont where you can find the remains of a Norman Castle and just south of the town is Florence Mine, the last working iron ore mine in Europe, and part of the rich mining history of West Cumbria.